 More on ACL/AoA's Alzheimer's and Dementia programs can be found at https://nadrc.acl.gov/.

 Begun in 2014, the ADI-SSS grant program is designed to fill gaps in dementia-capable long-term services and supports at the community level for persons living with or at high risk of developing ADRD and their caregivers.
 ADI-SSS program funding is open to a wide variety of both public and private, dementia capable, entities.
 The program supports quality, person-centered services that help people with ADRD remain independent and safe in their communities.
 The ADI-SSS program supports the development, improvement, and provision of supportive services to persons living alone with ADRD in communities; programs and services dedicated to individuals aging with intellectual and developmental disabilities with ADRD or those at high risk of developing ADRD; and behavioral symptom management training and expert consultation to family caregivers.

 More on ACL/AoA's Alzheimer’s and Dementia programs can be found at https://nadrc.acl.gov/.

 National Alzheimer’s and Dementia Resource Center (NADRC)

-The Administration for Community Living/Administration on Aging (ACL/AoA) funds the NADRC.
+ACL and the Administration on Aging (AoA) funds the NADRC.
 The goals of the NADRC include, but are not limited to, the provision of expert technical assistance to ACL/AoA and its grantees, as well as making program information and resources available to individuals and organizations outside the Alzheimer’s grantee community.

 The NADRC website contains a broad range of program-related materials to aid grantees, professionals, and formal and informal caregivers.
 Materials on the NADRC website include issue briefs, webinar recordings, and related PowerPoint presentations, and numerous tools that support service providers and caregivers.
 The NADRC website is located at https://nadrc.acl.gov/